#33 How to Overcome Anxiety: A Biblical Perspective

 “When anxiety was great within me, your consolation brought me joy.” — Psalm 94:19

 David didn’t ignore or try to escape his anxiety; instead, he focused on God.
-Having honest conversations with God aided David in alleviating his fears through prayers.
-His approach reminds us that having anxiety is perfectly fine, and it does not indicate that our faith is weak; instead, anxiety is another opportunity to grow closer to God.
+Having honest conversations with God helped him face his fears through prayer.
+His response teaches us something essential about how to overcome anxietybiblically: anxiety is not evidence of weak faith, but an invitation to deeper dependence on God.

-Having anxiety about our problems is okay, but we don’t need to let it control us.
+- Having anxiety about our problems is real, but it doesn’t have to rule us.

-God understands our fears, and He wants us to submit them to Him.
+- God understands our fears and invites us to bring them to Him.

 The Bible’s Answer to Anxiety